olaroos/deepnetnotes/basics.md

 #### RNNs: Recurrent Neural Networks
 Used to learn periodical patterns from data.
 Vanilla RNNs functions as a hidden-markov-model.
 Problems: vanishing- and exploding-gradient.
+Exploding gradient problem can be solved by "clipping" (setting upper and lower limit for) the gradient.
+The vanishing-gradient problem is harder to solve.
 parts:
 $x$ - data
 $o$ - output
 $h$ - hidden-unit

 - **LSTM**: – Long Short Term Memory  [medium LSTM 1]
-Used to counteract the problems with vanishing and exploding gradients in RNNs.
+Used to counteract the problems with vanishing-gradient in RNNs.
 Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [wiki LSTM]
 LSTM uses a cell-state that is updated without multiplication of Weights and hence is not affected by the vanishing gradient problem and can remember further back in time.
 **LSTM takes 3 inputs and outputs two states:**  [medium LSTM 2]